Rebeldesigns-net/inet/showcases/emulation/videostreaming3/doc/index.rst

 The sender VLC application will stream the video to the address of the router's ``eth0`` in the simulation.
 The router will perform network address translation to rewrite the destination address to the address of the receiver host's EXT/TAP interface.

-This is required so that the video packets enter the simulated network; if they were sent to the receiver host's EXT/TAP interface, they would go through the loopback interface.
+This is required so that the video packets actually enter the simulated network; if they were sent to the receiver host's EXT/TAP interface, they would go through the loopback interface because the host OS optimizes traffic.

 .. **V2** This is required so that the video packets enter the simulation, instead of going through the loopback interface.